BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding.md

 currentEnvironment.put(\number, 100);
 ```

-To switch to proxy space we first have to boot the server.
+To switch to proxy space, we first have to boot the server.
-Then we can push the new environment which replaces the current one.
+Then we can push the new environment, which replaces the current one.
 The following line suffice:

 ```isc